-Mefenamic acid is a medicine called a non-steroidal anti-inflammatory drug (also known as an NSAID).
+Mefenamic acid is a medicine called a non-steroidal anti-inflammatory drug.
+It is also known as 'an NSAID'.

 About mefenamic acid

 |Type of medicine||A non-steroidal anti-inflammatory drug (NSAID)|